salehhamadeh/salehhamadeh.github.io/blog-source/_posts/2014-09-06-AgileAndSoftwareDevelopers.md

 When I first saw the photo above, I immediately thought that this comic was nonsense.
 In the couple of internships that I had, everyone on the team had a say on the project and met with the customers to define the products.
 I only understood the meaning of this comic when I had an interview at a company that showed me the cubicle that I will work in.
 It was dark and quiet, definitely not my kind.

-The main reason companies were done that way was the low connectivity people had back in the day.
+The main reason companies were managed that way was the low level of connectivity people had back in the day.
 When a company spots a bug after it delivered its product, it will need to send floppy disks with the patches to all the consumers who bought the original application.
 Releasing a newer version of an application was a process that took several months and had enormous costs.

 As the Internet became widespread and connection speeds escalated, it became easier, faster, and cheaper for companies to release updates for their software.
 Programmers need no longer worry about all the edge cases and every single security loophole before releasing the application.
 As more bugs are discovered, the programmers fix them and publish the updates.